to the book the Bhâgavata Purâna

 Devotees and the Fall of Tripura

-(2) S'rî Prahlâda said: 'Please do not allure me, because of my asura birth I have a propensity for lusting over all those material blessings.
-It was of being afraid of such material association that, desiring liberation, for the sake of complete detachment I have taken to the shelter of You.
+(2) S'rî Prahlâda said: 'Please do not allure me, for because of my Asura birth I am, by all those blessings, attached to material enjoyment.
+It was out of fear for such material association that I, desiring liberation, have taken to Your shelter for the sake of complete detachment.

 Shiva fights tripura